anunayreddy22/JAVA/README.md

 InputStreamReader() is a function that converts the input stream of bytes into a stream of characters so that it can be read as
 BufferedReader expects a stream of characters.
 BufferedReader can throw checked Exceptions.

-        // Java Program for taking user
-        // input using BufferedReader Class
+        Program for taking user input using BufferedReader Class import java.io.*;
-        import java.io.*;

         class GFG {